wp-plugins/esewa-payment-gateway-for-woocommerce/readme.txt

 Donate link: http://www.nilambar.net
 Tags: esewa, woocommerce, payment, gateway
 Requires at least: 3.5
-Tested up to: 3.9.2
+Tested up to: 4.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 eSewa Payment Gateway for WooCommerce

 == Description ==

-<h3>eSewa Payment Gateway for WooCommerce</h3>Once installed, you can configure this through Woocommerce Payment Gateways tab.
+<h3>eSewa Payment Gateway for WooCommerce</h3>Once installed, you can configure this through Woocommerce Checkout tab.

 Test mode is also available in the plugin.
 It is recommended to test first and only go to Live mode.

-Tested with WooCommerce version 2.0.20
+Tested with WooCommerce version 2.2.10

 eSewa only supports **NPR** currency.